IRS Penalty Overview

 The evaluation should be done with an eye toward the “big picture”.
 If the taxpayer is going to discharge underlying IRS debt in a bankruptcy, settle it in an offer in compromise, challenge it, or obtain a partial pay agreement or non-collectible status agreement, penalty abatement may not be necessary.
 Abating the penalty may actually harm the taxpayer's case.

 The taxpayer should create a timeline or map of what happened and when it happened that corresponds to each penalty assessment.
 Understanding when penalties were assessed and what was happening in the taxpayer's life to cause the late filing and late payment, will be essential in creating a good request for penalty abatement.

-There are deadlines to file for penalty abatement request.
-The reasonable cause penalty abatement request must be filed within 3 years form the date the return was filed or within 2 years of it's payment.
-If First time penalty abatement is used, the request should be made within two years of a first payment arrangement agreement.
+There are deadlines to file for penalty abatement requests.
+The reasonable cause penalty abatement request must be filed within 3 years from the date the return was filed or within 2 years of its payment.
+If First-time penalty abatement is used, the request should be made within two years of a first payment arrangement agreement.